kortemik/OpenTechBFG/README.txt

 THANKS
 ======
-- Robert Beckebans (RobertBeckebans) for RBDOOM-3-BFG, which had an already implemented version of OpenAL audio
+- Robert Beckebans (RobertBeckebans) for RBDOOM-3-BFG:
+    Already written OpenAL implementation
+    POSIX Sys_ListFiles
+    Proof that extern inline works in C++, which otherwise was "not really supported" (so the internet says)

 LICENSE